Concreteness training: Research

-However, in a study published by Springer Nature in 2013, it was concluded that the effectiveness of CNT may be limited, claiming that while concreteness of thinking increased, results did not support that CNT was effective "as a standalone treatment for depression".
-In addition, contrary to previous findings, the study also did not find a significant effect on rumination.
+Limitations

+The overall effectiveness of Concreteness training as a stand alone treatment for treating is depression is thought to be limited.
+In a study published by Springer Nature in 2013 on CNT as a therapy alone, researchers did not find a significant effect on rumination; though, they did find the concreteness of thinking increased.
 The potential reasoning behind this lack of effect was "because the sample did not exhibit a significant decrease in depression".
 Yet, CNT has been proven to be effective when delivered in a specific manner, like therapeutic context, with the rationale that the participant knows he or she is being treated for depressive symptoms by a credible authority.
 Moreover, results have also demonstrated that CNT is a valid technique in the reduction of self-criticism, especially where the use of self-relevant events (autobiographical materials) has been prevalent.